amindadgar/Machine-Learning/README.md

 # Machine Learning Homeworks
-This repository is made to share my Machine Learning course homeworks in GitHub. <br>
+This repository is made to share my Machine Learning course homeworks in GitHub.
+This course was instructed by Dr. Peyman Adibi.